We have placed cookies on your device to help make this website better.

 The MDU supports members throughout their careers - not just in times of crisis.
 For students, this means access to services and resources that will help you make the most of your student years.

 MDU student membership, which is available only to medical students in the UK, is free and provides access to a wide range of services and support to assist you throughout your studies, in addition to the core benefits of membership.

-Apply online now for free student membership or download an application form
+Apply online now or download an application form

 Students applying in their first year receive the Oxford Concise Medical Dictionary.